LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: Introduction

 The contributions of this paper are outlined as follows: \begin{itemize}

-\item{ A learning and graph-optimized (LEGO) modular tracker is proposed for online MOT.
-The tracker is built upon recent model-based tracker, i.e. PC3T \cite{PC3T}, with introducing two additional learning modules, an offset correction module and a self-attention based GNN, which are easily comprehensible, tunable, and adaptable to different sensor modalities. } \item{ The offset correction module is designed to predict the offset between these detection results and the ground truth.
+\item{ A easily comprehensible and tunable LEarning and Graph-Optimized (LEGO) modular tracker is proposed for online MOT.
+LEGO introduces two learning modules as its core, an offset correction module and a Adjacency Matrix guided Graph Network (AMGN) score calculation module. } \item{ The offset correction module is designed to predict the offset between these detection results and the ground truth.
 The primary purpose of this mechanism is to rectify prediction outcomes, thereby improving the accuracy of the model's predictive capabilities.
-The graph dual attention network (GDAN) is introduced to process the bipartite graph input to reduce the information redundancy, and directly generate the association score matrix. } \item{ Empirical evaluation and performance analysis: The paper empirically evaluates the proposed GDAN module, demonstrating its effectiveness in enhancing tracking performance.
-The proposed LEGO is evaluated using the KITTI MOT benchmark, and the results showcase commendable performance in terms of tracking accuracy and reliability. } \end{itemize}
+The AMGN score calculation module which contains LSTM and $K$ AMGN blocks, leverages the LSTM and graph structure information to perform message passing and update node features using the self-attention coefficients derived from a learnable adjacency matrix.
+By doing so, the AMGN score calculation module can directly computes the association score. } \item{ Empirical evaluation and performance analysis of the proposed offset correction and AMGN score calculation modules, demonstrate their effectiveness in improving tracking performance, as well as the proposed LEGO tracker's state-of-the-art performance in both the KITTI MOT benchmark and Waymo 3D MOT benchmark. } \end{itemize}

 The structure of this paper is organized as follows: Section \ref{relatedwork} presents a thorough review of related works in the field of LiDAR-based MOT within the context of autonomous driving applications.
 Section \ref{LEGO_Approach} introduces the proposed LEGO Modular tracker, elucidating its key components and functionalities.
 Subsequently, in Section \ref{experiment}, the experimental results are presented and analyzed in detail.
 Finally, the paper concludes with Section \ref{conclusion}, summarizing the key findings and contributions of the study.